neo-project/docs/en-us/node/api/getblockhash.md

 # Getblockhash method

-Returns the hash value of the corresponding block based on the specified index.
+Returns the hash value of the corresponding block, based on the specified index.

 ## Parameter Description

-Index: block index.
+Index: Block index (block height)

-## Call the example
+## Example

 Request text: